 323 LINEAR AND PROJECTIVE GEOMETRY.
 S. Transformations in the Euclidean plane, review of algebra of vector spaces, affine spaces, projective space, projectivities and their groups, cross ratio, theorems of Desargues and Pappus.
 Prerequisite: 352.
-Not offered 1972-73.
+Mr. Sinke.

 331 HISTORY OF MATHEMATICS.
 S. A study of the historical development of certain basic mathematical concepts from early times to the present, with consideration of the problems that mathematicians have faced in each age.
 Prerequisite: 211.
 Mr. Boonstra.